grafana/agent/docs/flow/tutorials/chaining.md

 weight: 400
 ---

-The goal of this tutorial is to show the ability to have data go to several different locations using [multiple-inputs.flow](../assets/flow_configs/multiple-inputs.flow).
-This uses the same base as [filtering metrics]({{< relref "filtering-metrics.md">}}).
+The goal of this tutorial is to show how to use [multiple-inputs.flow](../assets/flow_configs/multiple-inputs.flow) to send data to several different locations.
+This tutorial uses the same base as [Filtering metrics]({{< relref "filtering-metrics.md">}}).

 A new concept in Flow is chaining components together.